edgetalk/tools/README.md

-# Edge Talk Tools
+# edge talk Tools

-A collection of tools and utilities for Edge Talk, providing various integrations and functionalities to enhance your development workflow.
+A collection of tools and utilities for edge talk, providing various integrations and functionalities to enhance your development workflow.

 ## Available Tools